ufo-kit/nova/docs/concepts.rst

 user can generate a token that is used by the API to authenticate and authorize resource access.
 To prevent third-party abuse, tokens can be revoked at any time.

+Token-based authentication is also used for :ref:`programmatic-derivation` in which server-side processes use the authentication token to implement data processing on behalf of the user.

 Error handling